 April Fool's day shouldn't catch you unaware in Tuscany - where the Tuscan's love a good tease and joke.
 “Pesce d'Aprile,” a game that is played by sticking a paper fish to some's back (unawares of course) and watching them go about their day...none the wiser.
 Sooo, watch your back…..
 However, there probably won’t be many practical jokes on the 1st of April because the date coincides with the Catholic Easter celebration.

+Liberation Day in Italy.
+Normally a rather low key holiday, with a few military demonstrations or the laying of wreaths at various monuments.
+Some places still replay symbolic events, like the Partisans in Casentino who lit bonfires on the mountain tops to give the impression that their numbers were more than they actually were to scare off the advancing enemy forces.
 Italy celebrates their liberation on the 25th of April and this is considered a national holiday - so though restaurants and cafes will be open - not all supermarkets will open their doors and some museums many change their hours (at the last minute)...be sure to check carefully before going out.

 Tuscany | #DomenicalMuseo | first Sunday in April

 How about enjoying a bit of art, history and culture on a Sunday?
 How about enjoying it with free admission?
 Then mark the first Sunday of the month on your calendar and make note of the following State museums (and archaeological areas) across Tuscany where you can take advantage of free entrance.